8xq/TwitchViewsMonitorJS/README.md

 2 | Track from 5-60 minutes at once
 3 | Export data logged to .CSV
 4 | Hide/show data boxes
+5 | Export graph as image to .PNG
 ```

 ## Credits